niplav/site/range_and_forecasting_accuracy.md

 	[[id open-resolve-timediff [outcomes] [forecasts] [forecast-resolve-timediffs]]*]`

 where the splat just indicates the inner list can be repeated.
-This was achieved by first finding the grouping of forecasts by question ID, then concatenating the ID, the question range, the list of outcomes, the list of forecasts and the list of forecast ranges:
+This is achieved by first finding the grouping of forecasts by question ID, then concatenating the ID, the question range, the list of outcomes, the list of forecasts and the list of forecast ranges: